1. Home

 Retrying Payments for PayPal Payments

-If you’d like to get an email every time a payment fails, so you can follow-up manually or just keep an eye on things, you can set that up here.
-Go to AccessAlly -> Emails -> Advanced, and enter your email or the email of someone on your team:
+If you’d like to get an email every time a payment fails, so you can follow-up manually or just keep an eye on things, go to AccessAlly > Emails > Advanced, and enter your email or the email of someone on your team:

 Screenshot of admin notification for failed payments